Pompeo denounces ‘harassment’ after Democrats subpoena White House

 “He has indicted himself by his own statements,” Biden added, one day after Trump openly called for both Beijing and Kiev to investigate the Democrat for corruption.

-The release last week of the complaint and a summary of Trump’s July 25 call with Zelensky, in which he asked for a “favour” and referred to investigating Biden, ignited the Democrats’ impeachment inquiry.
+The release last week of the complaint and a summary of Trump´s July 25 call with Zelensky, in which he asked for a “favor” and referred to investigating Biden, ignited the Democrats´ impeachment inquiry.

 As Democrats raised their attacks on Trump, many Republicans remained quietly supportive of the president.

-WASHINGTON: The Trump administration complained on Saturday of harassment by Democratic lawmakers who issued subpoenas for White House documents regarding President Donald Trump’s alleged pressuring of Ukraine for political favours.
+WASHINGTON: The Trump administration complained Saturday of harassment by Democratic lawmakers who issued subpoenas for White House documents regarding President Donald Trump´s alleged pressuring of Ukraine for political favors.

 And in a key development, a potential second whistleblower was reportedly weighing whether to come forward.